Code of Conduct

 Brugger GmbH has been an environmentally friendly company for many years and attaches particular importance to a partnership-based approach both within the company and with suppliers and customers.

-both within the company and with its suppliers and customers.
-Dealing with the supply chain has not only been an issue for us since the introduction of the Supply Chain Act.
+both within the company and with suppliers and customers.
+Dealing with the supply chain has not only been an issue for us since the introduction of the

-we have decided to examine our supply chains more closely.
-Procurement is thus subject to a certain level of security.
-We are working on
+decided to scrutinise our supply chains more closely.
+Procurement is therefore subject to a certain level of security.
+We are working on this,

 and apply them accordingly.

 behaviour from all our suppliers.
-We also expect our employees to observe the principles of ecological, social and ethical conduct.
+We also expect our employees to observe the principles of ecological, social and ethical behaviour.

 ecological, social and ethical behaviour are observed and integrated into the corporate culture.
-Furthermore, we strive to
+We also endeavour to

-our entrepreneurial activities and our products in the sense of sustainability, and we call upon our suppliers to
+to continuously optimise our business activities and our products in terms of sustainability and ask our suppliers to

-For future cooperation, the contractual partners agree on the validity of the following regulations for a joint
+For future cooperation, the contractual partners agree to the validity of the following regulations for a joint code of conduct.

 code of conduct.
-This agreement shall apply as the basis for all future deliveries.
-The contractual partners undertake to observe the
+This agreement is the basis for all future deliveries.
+The contractual partners undertake to

-to contractually commit their subcontractors to comply with the standards and regulations set out in this document.
-This agreement comes into
+contractually to comply with the standards and regulations set out in this document.
+This agreement comes into force upon

-into force upon signature.
-A breach of this Code of Conduct may be grounds and cause for Brugger to terminate the business relationship, including all related supply contracts.
+in force upon signing.
+A breach of this Code of Conduct may be reason and cause for Brugger to terminate the business relationship

-United Nations Guiding Principles on Business and Human Rights, the International Labour Standards of the International Labour Organisation and the United Nations Global Compact.
+United Nations Guiding Principles on Business and Human Rights, the international labour standards of the International Labour Organization and the

 Global Compact of the United Nations.

-We expect our suppliers to comply with all relevant laws, regulations and standards requirements.
+We expect our suppliers to comply with all relevant laws and regulations as well as the requirements of standards.

 2.1 Social responsibility